Order Optimal Regret Bounds for Sharpe Ratio Optimization under Thompson Sampling: Introduction

 \section{Introduction}

-\IEEEPARstart{T}{HE} \ac{MAB} problem~\cite{slivkins2019introduction} serves as a fundamental model for online decision-making and sequential learning, with widespread applications in domains such as clinical trials~\cite{thompson1933likelihood} and online advertising~\cite{schwartz2017customer}.
-In the standard stochastic \ac{MAB}, an agent repeatedly selects one of $K$ arms with unknown but fixed reward distributions and observes a stochastic reward; the goal is to maximize cumulative reward by balancing exploration and exploitation.
-Foundational work established logarithmic upper(/lower) bounds and asymptotically efficient allocation rules, and later delivered finite-time algorithms such as \ac{UCB} that achieve near-optimal regret guarantees~\cite{auer2002finite, lai1985asymptotically}.
+The \ac{MAB} problem~\cite{slivkins2019introduction} provides a fundamental framework for sequential decision-making under uncertainty.
+In the classical stochastic \ac{MAB} formulation, an agent repeatedly selects from a set of $K$ arms, each associated with an unknown reward distribution, and observes a stochastic reward.
+The objective is to maximize the cumulative reward by balancing exploration and exploitation.
+A large body of work has characterized this problem, establishing logarithmic upper and lower bounds on regret, asymptotically efficient allocation rules, and finite-time algorithms such as \ac{UCB} and \ac{TS} that achieve near-optimal logarithmic regret for expected reward maximization~\cite{auer2002finite, lai1985asymptotically, thompson1933likelihood}.

-However, in some applications such as risk-sensitive domains, particularly in finance, robotics, and online recommendation systems, decision-makers face the challenge of maximizing long-term performance while dealing with uncertainty and noise in the environment.
-For example, in a portfolio selection or algorithmic trading, reward maximization alone is insufficient.
-Thus, decision-makers must consider not only the expected return but also the variability of outcomes, often captured by the \ac{SR}, a widely used risk-adjusted performance measure in finance~\cite{varlashova2024optimal}.
-Recent work~\cite{cassel2018general, sani2012risk} has begun to pose \ac{SR} (and related mean–variance) criteria directly as bandit objectives, revealing new statistical and algorithmic challenges beyond reward only \acp{MAB}.

-For optimizing the \ac{SR}, algorithms must jointly learn about both the mean and the variance of each arm’s reward distribution.
-This makes the learning process inherently more information-intensive compared to classical reward-based bandits.
-Moreover, the feedback received at each round offers partial and noisy information about both key parameters governing the risk-return tradeoff.
-From an information-theoretic perspective, this creates a two-layer learning problem: one where minimizing regret with respect to the \ac{SR} depends critically on how fast the agent can reduce its uncertainty about both the first and second moments of the reward distributions.